mjond/weather-ios/README.md

 # iOS Weather App

 This is a simple SwiftUI app to show current weather and forecasted weather.
-This project uses an MVVM architecture.
-Please keep in mind the purpose of this isn't to show UI/UX design but rather architecture patterns, data handling, and testing :)
+Please keep in mind the purpose of this isn't to show UI/UX design but rather architecture patterns, data handling, dependency injection, and testing :)

 This app uses CoreLocation and MapKit to search for locations.
 No third-party SDKs are used in this project to showcase using what comes with the phone.
-All icons are from SF Symbols and dark mode is supported.
-Voice Over accessibility is supported.
+All icons are from SF Symbols.

+## Technical Highlights

+- **Architecture**: MVVM pattern with SwiftUI
+- **Dependency Injection**: Clean separation of concerns with protocol-based services
+- **Async/Await**: Modern concurrency patterns throughout the project
+- **Core Data Integration**: Efficient caching with background contexts
+- **Error Handling**: Graceful fallbacks and user-friendly error states
+- **Accessibility**: Full VoiceOver support
+- **Dark Mode**: System-wide dark mode support

 ## Requirements